-Captain Dan Winter was hired by the Santa Clara Police Department in 1999 after working several years for the Pacifica Police Department and the Los Angeles County Sheriff’s Department.
+He was hired by the Santa Clara Police Department in 1999.
 As an officer, Dan worked patrol and was later named the department’s first ever recruiting officer.
-After developing the department’s recruiting program, he was promoted to Sergeant in 2002.
+After developing the department’s recruiting program, he was promoted to the rank of Sergeant in 2002.

 In 2008, Dan was promoted to the rank of Lieutenant.
 He served as the dayshift Watch Commander and Traffic Lieutenant in the Field Operations Division before being named the department’s Communications Lieutenant.
-As the Communications Lieutenant he supervised the 9-1-1 dispatch center and oversaw the department’s radio system.
-He has been integral in the creation of a proposed new countywide Project 25 (P-25) radio system.
+As the Communications Lieutenant, he supervised the 9-1-1 dispatch center and oversaw the department’s radio system.
+He has been integral in the creation of a new countywide Project 25 (P-25) public safety radio system.

-Captain Dan Winter possesses an Associate in Arts Degree in Administration of Justice, a Bachelor of Arts Degree in Management, and a Juris Doctor in Law from Santa Clara University.
+Assistant Chief Winter possesses an Associate in Arts Degree in Administration of Justice, a Bachelor of Arts Degree in Management, and a Juris Doctor in Law (Magna Cum Laude) from Santa Clara University.
 He was admitted to the California Bar as an attorney in 2005.
-He is also a graduate of the 250th Session of the prestigious Federal Bureau of Investigation National Academy.
+He is a graduate of both the Sherman Block Supervisory Leadership Institute and the 250th Session of the prestigious Federal Bureau of Investigation National Academy in Quantico, Virginia.

 You can follow Assistant Chief Winter on Twitter @DanWinterSCPD https://twitter.com/danwinterscpd